 Virtual patching and dynamic application security testing (DAST) are also as important as ever, but organizations need a paradigm shift in the way application security is implemented.
 Instead of constructing a security policy after an application is launched, vetting out false positives to stabilize the policy, application security needs to shift left and be intrinsically integrated into the application development lifecycle, regardless of architecture, cloud, or framework.

 The most effective application security is automated and integrated.
 Automation can lower operational expenditures (OpEx) and reduce strain on critical security resources during application release, deployment, and maintenance.
 Automated policy deployment can improve effectiveness by implementing and stabilizing security controls earlier in the software development lifecycle (SDLC), leading to higher efficacy with less human intervention.
 Native integration into application development frameworks and continuous integration/ continuous delivery (CI/CD) pipelines can improve time to market while decreasing risk, reducing friction between development and security teams, and leading to better business outcomes.

 Today, apps are the business, which makes threats to applications the biggest risk to the business.
-Modern, decentralized, application architectures have expanded the threat surface, automation has increased attacker effectiveness, and the fallout from cybercrime continues to grow.
+Modern, decentralized application architectures have expanded the threat surface, automation has increased and attacker effectiveness, and the fallout from cybercrime continues to grow.

 The solution is clear.
-Rather than delaying the release of an application, shift security to the left so that it occurs earlier in the development lifecycle and is integrated into the process.
+Rather than delaying the release of an applicationnew code that may change the world, shift security to the left so that it occurs earlier in the development lifecycle and is integrated into the process.
 That is the best and most effective way to proactively mitigate app vulnerabilities, increase app security, and reduce the risk to the business.

-F5 protects apps by effectively protecting against various threats with less friction to accelerate digital transformation and protect strategic business outcomes.
+F5 protects apps by effectively protecting against various threats with less friction effective and easy-to-operate security, you can to accelerate digital transformation and protect strategic business outcomes.